instantiations/es_compression_grpc/example/helloworld/README.md

 # Description
 The hello world server and client is a modified version of the example provided by the [grpc-dart](https://pub.dev/packages/grpc) package.
-The example demonstrates how to use Dart gRPC libraries to perform unary RPCs with various compression schemes such as brotli, gzip, lz4 and zstd (ZStandard).
+The example demonstrates how to use Dart gRPC libraries to perform unary RPCs with various compression schemes such as brotli, gzip, lz4 and zstd (Zstandard).

 See the definition of the hello world service in `protos/helloworld.proto`.